rsdoiel/BlogIt/about.md

   - CommonMark
   - Markdown

-date_released: 2025-07-21
+date_released: 2025-07-28
 ---

 About this software
 ===================

-## BlogIt 0.0.1
+## BlogIt 0.0.2

-Initial sketch and working prototype of BlogIt.
+Added missing prompt to overwrite file on publish.
+Added support for &#x60;@include-text-block&#x60; and improved error handling reading included files.

 ### Authors